 "The information contained in this handbook is reflective of the Department and Programme Rules and Procedures, as approved by the University Senate Rules Committee and must be read in conjunction with latest version of the General Handbook for Students of the Durban University of Technology.
 Whilst all efforts have been made to ensure the accuracy of the information contained within the handbook, please verify information with the Department or Programme, as in the unlikely event that errors and omissions could have.

 I. CONTACT DETAILS

-All School gueries to:
+All School queries to:Secretary:Ms UpaTel No:033 84Fax No:033 84EMAIL:upasna

-Secretary Ms Upasna Rampersadh
+Ms Upasna Rampersadh 033 8458927 033 8458936 upasnar@dut.ac.za

-Tel No:

-Fax No:

-Email:

-upasnar@dut.ac.za

 Location of Department:

 Indumiso Campus, PMB